mecid/mecid.github.io/_posts/2022-08-16-mastering-layout-in-swiftui-conditional-layouts.md

 ```

 #### Conclusion
 Today we learned about the new *Layout* protocol and the type-eraser *AnyLayout* type.
 Now we can build more fluid transitions in our apps using these new tools.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!